Due to conflict in the area, please check FCDO travel advice before travelling to the Middle East.

 So, what is sustainable clothing?

 Sustainable clothing is clothing that has been produced with the environment in mind.
-Sustainable clothing brands focus on reducing the negative impacts of the fashion industry on the plant with the conscious effort of making garments that are ethically sourced.
-This can be done by using textiles and materials that require less amounts of water and ensuring companies pay and treat their workers fairly.
+Sustainable clothing brands reduce the fashion industry’s negative impact on the planet.
+They focus on creating ethically sourced garments with a conscious approach.
+This includes using materials that require less water and ensuring fair treatment of workers.

 How can you choose more sustainable clothing for a holiday abroad?